manojchinnasamy/GoEuroTest/README.md

-The JAR file can be executed using java -jar GoEuroTest.jar "CITY_NAME".
+The JAR file can be executed using java -jar GoEuroTest.jar "CITY_NAME" or java -jar GoEuroTest.jar CITY_NAME.

 The program saves the CSV file in the location from where the JAR is executed.